-Chris Coffey leads the New York practice for Tusk Ventures and for Tusk Strategies, where he works with clients like The Patrolman’s Benevolent Association (PBA), New Yorkers for Clean, Livable and Affordable Streets (NYCLASS), Bird, and Whole Foods.
-He has run successful legislative efforts in cities and states across the country, most recently in San Francisco.
-In New York City, he specializes in creating major media campaigns that dominate news coverage for days and weeks at a time.
-Successful examples include the Times Square Alliance, Uber, the PBA, and NYCLASS.
-Most recently, he served as a senior strategist to Corey Johnson’s winning campaign for Speaker of the New York City Council, and the New York Times called him an informal advisor to Governor Andrew Cuomo’s 2018 election efforts.
+Chris Coffey leads the New York practice for Tusk Ventures and for Tusk Strategies.
+He has run successful legislative efforts in cities and states across the country.
+In New York, he specializes in creating major media campaigns that dominate news coverage for days and weeks at a time.
+Successful examples include Uber, the PBA, the Times Square Alliance, Bird, and NYCLASS.
+In 2017, he served as a senior strategist to Corey Johnson’s winning campaign for Speaker of the New York City Council, and the New York Times called him an informal advisor to Governor Andrew Cuomo’s 2018 election efforts.

 Prior to joining Tusk, Chris worked for Mike Bloomberg for 12 years at City Hall, on Mike’s three electoral campaigns, and at Bloomberg L.P.

-Chris serves as the Vice Chair of the Brooklyn Bridge Park Conservancy and sits on the boards of Women in Need (WIN), the Brooklyn Academy of Music (BAM), and The Trevor Project, which works to prevent suicides in LGBTQ+ teens.
+Chris serves as the Chair of the Brooklyn Bridge Park Conservancy and sits on the boards of Women in Need (WIN), the Brooklyn Academy of Music (BAM), and The Trevor Project, which works to prevent suicides in LGBTQ+ teens.
 Chris has been named a rising star by City & State and the Queens Courier.
 He was named to the 2019 and 2018 City & State’s Power Pride list of influential gays in New York.
 He was also on the 2019 City and State top 100 most influential New Yorkers list.
 He frequently appears on NY1 as an expert on New York politics, and guest lectures at NYU on government and public policy.
-Chris was born and raised in New York City and now lives in Cobble Hill, Brooklyn with his husband and their son.
+Chris was born and raised in New York City and now lives in Cobble Hill, Brooklyn with his husband and their two children.